joey-qytyku/OS-90-fixed/docs/Allocator.md

 # Memory Allocator

-The kernel heap allocator uses a pool the size of about 10% of the extended memory.
-For example, if the user has 2M of memory and 2,031,616 bytes of extended, 203,161 will be allocated rounded to a page.
+The kernel heap allocator uses a pool the size of about 1% of the extended memory.
 The entire region is pagable, writable, cache enabled, and never resizes.

 An alignment of 16 is guaranteed for all blocks.